 Chad5: If you look at what I and many, many other atheists have written in response to the (roughly monthly) question, "Why would an atheist come to CARM?" you would see ample reasons…none of which depend on your presupposition that we are here in an effort to maintain or spread atheism.

-Matt5: So, are you trying to convince me that because of the atheists' lack of belief, that you atheists (in general) are motivated to come here and refute theistic evidences, blatantly break CARM board rules (not you specifically) and that by so doing you are not trying to promote the atheistic position when you defend it, attack Christianity, undermine Christian evidence, and try and refute theistic proofs?
+Matt5: So, are you trying to convince me that because of the atheists' lack of belief that you atheists (in general) are motivated to come here and refute theistic evidences, blatantly break CARM board rules (not you specifically) and that by so doing you are not trying to promote the atheistic position when you defend it, attack Christianity, undermine Christian evidence, and try to refute theistic proofs?

 No, and this misrepresents what I’ve said.
 I have given you very specific reasons as to why I invest time on CARM, and “because I lack belief in God” is not one of them.
-You continue to ignore those reasons and act as though the only possible motives up for discussion are “Chad actively believes God doesn’t exist” and “Chad finds the evidence for God lacking and considers the claim extraordinary”.
+You continue to ignore those reasons and act as though the only possible motives up for discussion are “Chad actively believes God doesn’t exist” and “Chad finds the evidence for God lacking and considers the claim extraordinary."